Mini-Mental State Examination (MMSE)

 The MMSE is a short set of questions.
 It is not trying to trick you.
 It asks you to do things that are part of normal daily life.
 It's important to know:

-- you do not need to prepare or study for the test
+- you should not prepare or try to study for the test

 - you cannot pass or fail

-- it is not an IQ or intelligence test
+- it's not an IQ or intelligence test

 - by itself, the test will not diagnose you with any health issue — other tests are needed